Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: EXPERIMENTS

 \subsection{Image Generation Validation}

-To quantitatively evaluate the visual quality of the generated images, we adopt two common metrics: Fréchet Inception Distance (FID) and Learned Perceptual Image Patch Similarity (LPIPS).
-Specifically, FID measures the distributional discrepancy between generated and real images in the feature space, where lower values indicate higher fidelity; LPIPS evaluates perceptual similarity by comparing deep feature representations, thereby providing an assessment consistent with human perception.
-We conduct comparative experiments using the official pretrained weights of MagicDrive and DriveArena.
+To quantitatively evaluate the visual quality of the generated images, we adopt the common metrics: Fréchet Inception Distance (FID), Fréchet Video Distance (FVD) and Learned Perceptual Image Patch Similarity (LPIPS).
+Specifically, FID and FVD measure the distributional discrepancy between generated and real data in feature space—FID for single images and FVD for videos by measuring temporal consistency across frames; LPIPS evaluates perceptual similarity by comparing deep feature representations, thereby providing an assessment consistent with human perception.
+We conduct comparative experiments using the official pretrained weights of MagicDrive and DriveArena, and perform evaluation on the nuScenes validation split.
 To further validate the superiority of our generator under low denoising steps, we additionally report results with both low-step (5 and 3) and high-step (20) denoising settings.
 Moreover, the seconds per item (SPI) is recorded, i.e., the time required for a complete denoising process under the same computational resources.
-As summarized in TABLE \ref{fid}, our results demonstrate that under low denoising steps, both FID and LPIPS outperform the baselines without incurring additional runtime, confirming that the improvements are not achieved by scaling up the model or consuming extra resources.
-Considering efficiency and image quality, we select 10 steps for subsequent experiments.
+We use validation set labels from nuScenes to generate approximately 36,000 images for experimentation.
+As summarized in TABLE \ref{fid}, our results demonstrate that under low denoising steps, FID, FVD and LPIPS outperform the baselines without incurring additional runtime, confirming that the improvements are not achieved by scaling up the model or consuming extra resources.
+Moreover, with only 10 denoising steps, our image generator already outperforms the baselines using 20 steps, indicating that we can reduce computational cost and achieve the desired quality under lower time consumption than the baseline.
+Considering efficiency and quality, we select 10 steps for subsequent experiments.